 Data collected from the above analysis, when subjected to machine learning modelling, enables your company to discover differential patterns among churners and identify what makes your churners different from others.

 Implementing the Churn Scoring Mechanism

+Churn scores enable data science and marketing to build business rules together in order to define customer segments.
 In order to achieve optimal results, the actions need to be customized based on your business requirements and your knowledge of customer behavior and expectations.